dnsimple/dnsimple-support/content/writing-guidelines.markdown

 **Tense**

 * Always use present tense when applicable.
 It's stronger.
+  * Examples:
+    * *do* Each plan provides a different level of service.
+    * *don't* Each plan will provide a different level of service.
 * Every sub-header (when possible) should use the present continuous form.
    * Examples:
       * Using 2FA